On Lagrange multipliers of constrained optimization in Hilbert spaces: Introduction

-The KKT (Karush-Kuhn-Tucker) system and the related Lagrange multipliers are of great significance to the theories and algorithms of constrained optimization problems (cf. \cite{bertsekas1996constrained, bertsekas2009convex, ito2008lagrange, karush1939minima, Kuhn2014, kuhn1951nonlinear, luenberger1997optimization, nocedal2006numerical, rockafellar1993lagrange, rockafellar1997convex}).
 In this paper we attempt to move away from the classical approach based on separation theorems to develop a new framework to investigate Lagrange multipliers of the KKT system of constrained optimization problems, which can also cover some cases of variational inequalities related to constrained optimization problems.
 In our approach we first construct a surrogate model that should share the same KKT system with the optimization problem at a given local minimizer by making use of the linearization of the problem, and then discuss the KKT system of the surrogate model at the minimizer.
 The approach here is based on a key observation that the KKT system only involves the linearized information of the optimization problem at a minimizer and is somehow a reformulation of the first order necessary condition with respect to the linearizing cone at the minimizer.

-For the surrogate model, we will prove the following existence theorem (cf. Section \ref{sec:general}). \begin{theorem} For a given minimizer $u^*$ of the constrained optimization problem (\ref{eq:GO}), the surrogate model exists for all $f\in \mathcal{F}(u^*)$ at the minimizer if and only if Guignard's condition (\ref{eq:GCQ}) holds, where $\mathcal{F}(u^*)$ is the set of all Fr\'{e}chet differentiable objective functions which have a local constrained minimizer at $u^*$. \end{theorem}
+For the surrogate model, we will prove the following existence theorem (see Section \ref{sec:general}). \begin{theorem} For a given minimizer $u^*$ of the constrained optimization problem (\ref{eq:GO}), the surrogate model exists for all $f\in \mathcal{F}(u^*)$ at the minimizer if and only if Guignard's condition (\ref{eq:GCQ}) holds, where $\mathcal{F}(u^*)$ is the set of all Fr\'{e}chet differentiable objective functions which have a local constrained minimizer at $u^*$. \end{theorem}

 In general the surrogate model is a special case of the following model problem

 where $\mathcal{U}$ and $\mathcal{X}$ are real Hilbert spaces, $\emptyset \neq K\subseteq \mathcal{X}$ is closed and convex, and $S$ is a bounded linear operator from $\mathcal{U}$ to $\mathcal{X}$.
 According to the Riesz representation theorem (cf. \cite[Theorem 3.4, Chapter I]{conway2007course}), we set $\mathcal{U}' = \mathcal{U}$ and $\mathcal{X}' = \mathcal{X}$.
 We assume that the feasible set $\mathrm{R}(S)\cap K\neq \emptyset$, where $\mathrm{R}(S)$ is the range of $S$ and $\theta(u)$ is continuously Fr\'{e}chet differentiable and strongly convex on $\mathcal{U}$, i.e., there exists $c_0>0$ such that